greenFantasy/cs262-wire-protocol/docs/locking_design.md

 (2) `app.inbox_lock`

-At any given time this is the order in which they are held the the reverse in which they are released.
+At any given time this is the order in which they are held, and the reverse in which they are released.
 We use nested `with` statements to prevent locking scope issues.